 The main element is that the individual associates for her own individual interests and not for a hierarchical and extortionist "common good."
 For Stirner, society is only an additional product of individuals whose interests are unique.
-Thinking of society - as Proudhon himself does - as a collective subject, as an "ethical person," means condemning the particular individual, in the name of a religious general interest, to one of the worst forms of despotism.18 The Unique doesn't want to be made the object of collective ends, becoming a tool of society, but rather considers society
+Think-

-36See Dostoevsky, Notes from the Underground; Camus, Caligula; Canetti, Power and Survival.
+&lt;sup>36See Dostoevsky, Notes from the Underground; Camus, Caligula; Canetti, Power and Survival.
 Stirner's influence on Dostoevsky's characters, as well as on Camus' The Rebel and Caligula, have been pointed out by other authors.
-For the Dostoevsky-Stirner connection, see R. Calasso, "The Artificial Barbarian" in The Ruin of Kasch; J. Carroll Breakout from the Crystal Palace: The Anarchopsychological Critique: Stirner, Nietzsche, Dostoevsky; F. Andolfi, op.cit.
+For the Dostoevsky-Stirner connection, see R. Calasso, "The Artificial Barbarian" in The Ruin of Kasch; J. Carroll Breakout from the Crystal Palace: The Anarcho-psychological Critique: Stirner, Nietzsche, Dostoevsky; F. Andolfi, op.cit.
 For the Camus-Stirner connection, see F. Andolfi; G. Penzo, Max Stirner: la rivolta esistentiale (Max Stirner: The Existentialist Revolt); R. Escobar, op.cit.
 But it seems to me that no one has pointed out Canetti's references to Stirner.
 And yet in his way of presenting the figure of the sultan, it seems to me that there is a clear reference to Stirner.

-37J.
+&lt;sup>37J.
 Carroll, op.cit.

-38Max Stirner, The Unique and Its Property, in "My Power."
+&lt;sup>38Max Stirner, The Unique and Its Property, in "My Power."

-39According to Camus, a "désir de domination" is what drives Stirner (see The Rebel)
+&lt;sup>39According to Camus, a "désir de domination" is what drives Stirner (see The Rebel)